Rear-end auto collisions are among the most common types of accidents. Unfortunately, that doesn’t make them any less serious.

 The most common injuries from a rear-end collision are neck injuries, especially neck strain or “whiplash.”
-Whiplash is a serious condition that occurs when the head is suddenly thrown forward by the impact at the back of the car.
-This causes damage to the muscles and tendons in the neck, which may lead to pain that sets in immediately or not for several days after the accident.
-This pain can continue for years, and requires treatment.
+Whiplash is an injury that occurs when the head is suddenly thrown forward by the impact at the car’s back.
+This causes damage to the muscles and tendons in the neck, which typically leads to pain that sets in immediately.

 Other common injuries include neck sprains, spinal cord injuries, paralysis, knee and leg injuries, and wrist injuries.
-If the airbag deploys, there may also be head injuries, brain injuries, a broken nose, and lacerations or bruising on the face.
+In addition, if the airbag deploys, there may also be head injuries, brain injuries, a broken nose, and lacerations or bruising on the face.

 Rear-end accidents happen every day.
-They can happen to people who are very safe, careful drivers, because you have no control over what the person behind you is doing.
-Considering how common they are, they also stand out as having particularly high injury rates and property damage costs.
+These types of accidents can happen to people who are very safe and careful drivers.
+But, considering how common they are, they also stand out as having exceptionally high injury rates and property damage costs.

 There are three things you should do after any rear-end collision:

-- Call the police.
-It is very difficult to move your case forward if there is no official police report, although there are circumstances where it is possible.
+- Call the police: It is challenging to move your case forward if there is no official police report, although there are circumstances where it is possible.

-If you didn’t follow these steps or you were too injured to do so, we will send out a crash investigator who can gather the evidence for you.
-We believe that every victim of a rear-end collision should speak to an attorney.
+Our Columbus, GA, rear-end collision attorneys believe that every victim of a rear-impact crash should have legal representation.
 That’s why we offer free consultations.
 The insurance company will come armed with an entire office full of lawyers, and you need to have a knowledgeable legal professional on your side.

 By law, you are entitled to make a full recovery for all damages caused by the accident.
 “Damages” in this case is a legal term that refers to any cost or loss.
-There is no way to undo a car accident, so the Columbus courts seeks to repay the damages and set things back the way they were before the accident—or as close as possible.
-That’s why at John Foy & Associates, we seek to help each of our clients achieve “maximum possible health”—the fullest recovery possible.
-We will make sure you see doctors who understand your injuries and get long term rehabilitation, not just short term treatment.
+There is no way to completely undo a car accident, so the Columbus courts seek to repay the damages and set things back the way they were before the accident or as close as possible.

 - Repairs to your car or a new car